CoolPuppyKid/pi-gen-mobile/README.md

 **Note**: The default-config file can be renamed to "config" if you like it

+## Accounts
+By default there is a phone account with the password "0000" And a root account with the password "root"
+**PLEASE CHANGE THESE BEFORE USE**

 ## Dependencies

 pi-gen runs on Debian-based operating systems released after 2017, and we